ChristinaKataki/TechnicoWebApplication/README.md

 ---

-## 10. Grant Admin Access to a Property Owner
+## 10. Grant Admin Privileges to a Property Owner

 - To make a user an administrator, manually update the `PropertyOwner` record in the database by modifying `UserType` from `User` to `Admin` via your database editor.